JeremySBrown/CoreIdentityPresentation/README.md

 ```
 By default Identity will redirect to the a login page which does not exist in an API.
 The above code simply adds handlers for the Application Cookie events for redirecting and just return standard status codes.

-8. Using Postman to test Login and Values
+Use Postman to test Login and Values

 ## DEMO 3: Adding JWT to ASP.NET API Project
 Open project.json and add the following to dependencies: